timkuntz/redux-notebook/docs/barebones/README.md

 Using code from the [Vanilla Counter](https://raw.githubusercontent.com/reduxjs/redux/master/examples/counter-vanilla/index.html) Redux example, basic usage is as follows:

-* create a reducer that takes current state and an action to perform on that state
+Create a reducer that takes current state and an action to perform on that state.
 ```javascript
 function reducer(state, action) {
   switch (action.type) {